Bond requirements changing for ISF

 To ensure that the company continues to stay up-to-date on the activities and accomplishments happening in each department after the opening of the second office, the company has implemented a bi-monthly meeting that all TRG employees are encouraged to attend.
 The meeting focuses on bringing the staff together as a team and sharing their monthly goals along with participating in role playing exercises and welcoming new members to the TRG staff.

-Kathryn Shaw, TRG’s Marketing Analyst, feels that the bi-monthly meetings help employees at TRG feel connected after the move to the new office.
 “TRG’s bi-monthly meetings are a great way for the entire staff to stay in touch and up-to-date with what is happening in the different departments of the company.
 It also allows us to have a chance to follow up with other TRG members and discuss each other’s monthly accomplishments and goals.”

 TRG is an import solutions provider marketing its products directly to the importer.
 These products include U.S. Customs import bonds, shipping insurance (freight insurance) and direct filing of U.S. Customs entries and Importer Security Filing.
 Trade Risk Guaranty (TRG) Brokerage Services LLC is a licensed insurance agency, having agency agreements with Hanover Insurance Company of Worcester, Massachusetts, and Great American Insurance Company of Cincinnati, Ohio, both of which are insurance companies approved by the Department of the U.S. Treasury to issue U.S. Customs bonds.
+Discover more about the history of Trade Risk Guaranty.

 TRG Launches Low-Cost Web-Based HTS Classification Tool for U.S. Importers